michellocana/react-scrolllock/README.md

 _🚨 Not Maintained_
 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)

 This project is a fork of [react-scrolllock](https://www.npmjs.com/package/react-scrolllock), which is now unmantained.
-This version keeps all of the original code, but updates the `react` and `react-dom` peer dependencies and moves from Flow to TypeScript.
+This version keeps almost all of the original code, but updates the `react` and `react-dom` peer dependencies and moves from Flow to TypeScript.

 Prevent scroll on the `<body />` when a component is mounted.